I’ve seen this in action on Firefox when using Google Container to curb their tracking. The reCaptcha really bugs at you.

 In Delusions in Tech, Bryan Croteau documents the various assumptions, fallacies and bad practices that are endemic in Big Tech.
 This is not a new issue, either.
 It most likely goes back through the decades, and all the Big Tech firms that have existed over that time.

-My mum switched energy supplier at the start of this year, but the previous supplier’s automated system persisted in addressing all correspondence to my late father—even after we’d informed that of his passing.
+My mum switched energy supplier at the start of this year, but the previous supplier’s automated system persisted in addressing all correspondence to my late father—even after we’d informed them of his passing.
 Needless to say, that upset mum, a lot.

 I’m working through the tutorial videos for Affinity Publisher.
 Most of the controls and UI are familiar from using Designer and Photo.
 It looks like I’ll need to import the PDF versions of stuff I’ve made using InDesign in order to migrate layouts, text styles, colours, etc.